 Children in KS2 are invited to play as many games as they can and the more questions they get correct, the more points they will earn for their class.

 In our first round of battles, Year 3 will play against Year 4 and Year 5 will do battle with Year 6.

-A school leaderboard will be formed and over the year each class will play against each other to find our who are the class Rock Heroes!
+A school leaderboard will be formed and over the year each class will play against each other to find out who are the class rock heroes!

 There will also be individual certificates for children who showcase their awesome times table skills over the week.